 During the early stages of content development, you can use a general topic to label that specific entry on your calendar, but when you start working on a particular piece, make sure to give your title/headline a careful consideration.

 This blog post got more than 18,000 social shares.
 The headline has all elements of a great headline – it’s in a list format (which also makes the post easily scannable), and it evokes an emotion (anxiety, surprise or fear).,

-It’s a good idea to use tools such as ShareIt to find what the most popular content on the internet and social media, and get inspiration for your main headline.
+It’s a good idea to use a social media content curation tool to find what the most popular content on the internet and social media, and get inspiration for your main headline.

 2. Picking the best publish dates

 This is a critical piece of information, so make sure to set realistic expectations and stick to your plan.
 Every time you extend your deadline, you miss out on generating new leads and conversions.

 Of course, we’re all tempted to improve our content and tweak it additionally, and this date will help you speed up the process and avoid getting caught in the web of perfectionism.